flexera-public/policy_templates/cost/aws/unused_volumes/README.md

 ## What it does

 This Policy finds unused volumes in the given account and deletes them after user approval.
 The user can optionally create a snapshot before deleting the volume.
-An unused volume is determined by checking for the state as available and uses CloudWatch to determine its use by checking if there are read or write operations within the number of user-specified days.
-A Policy Incident will be created with all of volumes that fall into these criteria.
+CloudWatch is used to determine its use by checking if there are read or write operations within the number of user-specified days.
+The Volume Status parameter will determine whether to include attached volumes in the resulting incident, unattached, or both.
+Policy Incident will be created with all of volumes that fall into these criteria.

 If the issue causing the delete failure is removed, the next run of the policy will delete the volume.
 Note: The unused volumes incident will reflect the updated set of unused volumes on the subsequent run.